github/codespaces-codeql/README.md

 ## Running the code tour

-We've set up a code tour to help you get familiar with a CodeQL project and how to run CodeQL queries.
+We've set up a code tour to help you get familiar with the basic concepts of CodeQL and show you how to run CodeQL queries.
 To run the code tour:

 1. In your codespace, at the bottom of the File Explorer, expand **CODETOUR**.
 1. Under **CODETOUR**, expand the **CodeQL tutorial**, then click **#1**.